-Comprehensive Annual Financial Report (CAFR) - The City has submitted its audited Comprehensive Annual Financial Report to the Government Finance Officers Association for seventeen consecutive years and has received the Certificate of Achievement for Excellence in Financial Reporting for each of the seventeen years.
+Comprehensive Annual Financial Report (CAFR) - The City has submitted its audited Comprehensive Annual Financial Report to the Government Finance Officers Association for eighteen consecutive years and has received the Certificate of Achievement for Excellence in Financial Reporting for each of the eighteen years.
 The City plans to submit the Audit for the most recently completed fiscal year, as well as future years, as this Award is valid for one year only.

-Distinguished Budget Award - The City submitted its Annual Budget to the Government Finance Officers Association last year, for the first time since 2012, and received the Distinguished Budget Presentation Award.
+Distinguished Budget Award - In 2019, the City submitted its Annual Budget to the Government Finance Officers Association for the first time since 2012, and received the Distinguished Budget Presentation Award.
+The City has now submitted its Annual Budget to the Government Finance Officers Association for two consecutive years and has received the Distinguished Budget Presentation Award in both years, 2019 and 2020 consecutively.
 This award is valid for one year only and the City plans to continue to submit the Annual Budget for the award in future years.